In this article

 There are two types of glass ionomer fillings:

-Indirect cavity fillings are made outside of the mouth, typically in a dental laboratory.
-They are custom made for every patient depending on their needs, tooth structure, and severity of tooth decay.
+Indirect cavity fillings are made outside the mouth, typically in a dental laboratory.
+They are custom-made for a person’s needs depending on the amount of tooth structure remaining and the severity of the decay.

 Common types of indirect fillings include dental inlays and onlays.

-General dentists, family dentists, and pediatric dentists are the main providers of dental fillings for children and adults.
-They also specialize in other dental treatments, including teeth cleanings, restorations, and sealants.
+These types of dentists also specialize in other dental treatments, including teeth cleanings, restorations, and sealants.

 The cost of a cavity filling depends on the type of filling and the dentist’s location.
 Since fillings are used to treat cavities or trauma-related dental conditions, part or most of the procedure is covered by dental insurance.

-The prices below reflect the cost of a cavity filling procedure without insurance:
+The prices below reflect the cost of a cavity filling without insurance: